-Further, under the draft (more preferable) rule, if a settlement surplus arises, then funds would be re-distributed to trading participants based on their share of deviations for that month, and not their share of withdrawals from the hub.
+Further, under the final rule, if a settlement surplus arises, then funds would be re-distributed to trading participants based on their share of deviations for that month, and not their share of withdrawals from the hub.

 Strengthening the causer pays principle in this way is likely to benefit trading participants as they are less likely to be exposed to MOS costs they had no involvement in generating.
-This is particularly the case if there had been events during the month preceding settlement where MOS costs were high as a result of deviations, but a trading participant was not involved in, or contributed to, those deviations.
+This is particularly the case if there had been events during the month preceding settlement where MOS costs had been high as a result of deviations, but a trading participant was not involved in, or contributed to, those deviations.
 This is an important factor for trading participants, as it reduces the financial risks of participating in the STTM and potentially lowers barriers to entry.

-If made, this draft (more preferable) rule may contribute to the efficient operation of the STTM and the use of natural gas services, as it more effectively links "costs to cause" and reduces the administrative burden on AEMO and trading participants of balancing the STTM, and recovering costs associated with the large monthly settlement shortfalls typically experienced in STTM hubs.
+The final rule may contribute to the efficient operation of the STTM and the use of natural gas services, as it more effectively promotes the causer pays principle, and reduces the administrative burden on AEMO and trading participants of balancing the STTM, and recovering costs associated with the large monthly settlement shortfalls typically experienced in STTM hubs.

-• Improving price signals regarding the value of MOS services - potentially resulting in STTM trading participants being able to better ascertain the costs of deviating from their daily gas market schedule and, therefore efficiently utilising natural gas services.
-Efficient utilisation of natural gas services may facilitate lower end-use gas prices.
+• Improving price signals regarding the value of MOS services - potentially resulting in STTM trading participants being able to better ascertain the costs of deviating from their daily gas market schedule and, therefore more efficiently utilise natural gas services.
+The efficient utilisation of natural gas services may facilitate lower end-use gas prices.